mikarinneoracle/phonebook/README.md

 ## Setup Guide

 ### NEW!
+OCI Resource Manager Stack

-Clone/download the `phonebook-basic-stack.zip` and run it with the OCI Resource Manager Stack (Terraform) to create the phonebook app automatically.
+Clone/download the `phonebook-stack.zip` and run it with the OCI Resource Manager Stack (Terraform) to create the phonebook app automatically.
 It runs on OCI Free Tier, too! `https://www.oracle.com/cloud/free/`